SireMartin/ai_bootcamp_24_group8/finalProject/README.md

-# Document Assistant
+# Invoice Assistant

-Document Assistant is a modern, React-based web application that allows users to upload documents, ask questions about them, and receive AI-powered responses.
+Invoice Assistant is a modern, React-based web application that allows users to upload documents, ask questions about them, and receive AI-powered responses.
 It features a sleek UI with dark mode support, built using Next.js and shadcn/ui components.

 ## Table of Contents
 - [Features](#features)